Cs15lwi23anw/cse15l-lab-reports/labReport3.md

 ## find /path -name filename
 I found all the information from this blog [Link](https://www.stackscale.com/blog/find-command-linux/)
+This command take in a path and a file name then give out all files with the same name in the given directory and all its sub-directories.
-This command is usefull to find things in your data structure.
+This command is usefull to find things in your data structure by name.
+As an example. if you forgot where you saved you file, you can find it with this command by entering the file's name and you home directory.
+This command would output the path from the home directory to your file.
 ```
 [cs15lwi23anw@ieng6-201]:~:147$ find ./skill-demo1-data/written_2 -name ch1.txt
 ./skill-demo1-data/written_2/non-fiction/OUP/Abernathy/ch1.txt